mojowebinc/mojowebinc.github.io/_posts/communication/2016-03-01-countdown-comms.md

 - Logging on to NewSystem for the first time

 <b>Feedback and Questions</b>
-If you have any questions about these changes, please visit the ProjectLogic Resource Center at ProjectLogic.Companyone.com.
+<p>If you have any questions about these changes, please visit the ProjectLogic Resource Center at ProjectLogic.Companyone.com.</p>

 Thank you,
 The ProjectLogic Team